websight-io/starter/README.md

 ## Websight Technologies

-Find out what technologies Dynamic Solutions team have used to design, build and launch WebSight.
+Find out what technologies the Dynamic Solutions team has used to design, build and launch WebSight.

 ### CMS